A bit about Jeffrey Hannan

 Born in Washington, DC, I live mostly in northern California these days.
 My fiction is often cloaked in humor but I'm ultimately interested in truth: what's real, what isn't, and who gets to define it.
 The relativity of place is an integral part of articulating that.

-After years working in web technology, I still nurture a dream of fleeing for the wilds of Puna, Hawai'i, to tend to my nascent tea farm and whittle down a heady list of unfinished material in the shade of kukui nut trees.
+After years working in web technology, I still nurture a dream of fleeing for the wilds some other land to tend to my vegetable garden and whittle down a heady list of unfinished material.

 Urinals & Uniforms